Crystalself/Stores-Platform/backend/README.md

 - Replace placeholder values in `.env`.
 - Add new controllers/routes under `Controllers/`.
-- Extend DB migrations or seed data in `Database/config/`.
+- Extend DB migrations or seed data in `Database/`.
 - Integrate testing and CI/CD workflows.
+- Use swagger for api explanations.